Dave-Sterry/BakeryVendors.Solutions/README.md

-# Pierre's Bakery
+# Pierre's Vendors
 <img src="https://github.com/Dave-Sterry.png" width="200px" height="auto">

-### A C# Console App by David Sterry updated on 12/11/2020
+### A C# Website by David Sterry updated on 12/18/2020

-## Pierre's Bakery
+## Pierre's Vendors

-_A console app for a bakery.
-This console app present the user with the ability to purchase bread and/or pastries along with coffee.
-It correctly calculates the price based on the given rates, and returns the total to the user_
+_A simple website so Pierre can track his Vendors and their orders_

 ## Requirements